 Simple, fresh and flavorful ingredients steal the show at the Greek table.
 Each island has its own local delicacies, ranging from rich sheep and goat milk cheeses to juicy tomato fritters to fresh seafood.
 It’s traditional in Greece to eat family style, with plenty of sharing plates so no one leaves the table without getting at least a bite of each dish.

-Jensen says you can’t leave Crete without a small (but strong) taste of raki, a Cretan spirit made from distilled, highly-concentrated grapes that’s traditionally sipped as an aperitif.
+Before you leave, be sure to nab a small (but strong) taste of raki, a Cretan spirit made from distilled, highly-concentrated grapes that’s traditionally sipped as an aperitif.
 Commonly made in the fall right after the grape harvest, raki goes hand in hand with Cretan tradition—many families have been distilling it together for generations and will proudly share a small glass with you after dinner.

 To satisfy your sweet tooth, look for loukoumades, the Greek version of a doughnut hole, deep-fried and traditionally drizzled with honey and cinnamon.
 But of course, no trip to Greece is complete without indulging in a square of baklava, a sweet, melt-in-your-mouth pastry with syrupy honey, and pistachios or almonds between flakey layers of phyllo dough.